-She boldly takes the stage and in an instant, your ears perk, you sit up a little straighter and you grab your notebook and pen or open your laptop to take copious notes.
+She boldly takes the stage and in an instant, your ears perk, you sit up a little straighter, and you grab your notebook and pen so you can take notes.
 Your cell phone is at the ready because you’re certain you’ll want to take pictures of some of her presentation slides.
-Interestingly enough, you don’t even know who she is yet.
-She’s a substitute because the main keynote speaker came down with the flu.
+Interestingly enough, you don’t even know who she is yet because she’s a last-minute substitute speaker.

 Studies show that more than 70% of your first impression depends on your level of confidence.

 Your visual voice builds chemistry with prospective clients and audiences and helps you make connections.
 If you display self-confidence your prospects will be more inclined to respond to you.
 Bottom line, if you have two professionals with the same exact resume, the person who exudes the most confidence will get the job.